AngelLozan/Scrappy_the_scraper/README.md

 Beta (currently running cron job on my computer)

+cronmain runs a scrape of the snap store crongeneral runs a scrape of bing for general malicious sites

+Ideas: auto-submit to hitlist.
+Consolidate packages and main.

 ### Setup

+Build for local scraping:

+- go build -o general general.go

 Build the Go script and zip for AWS Lambda.
 ```